 Clinical laboratory assistant certificate programs prepare students for clinical tasks by providing opportunities for hands-on training.
 Students develop necessary administrative skills, such as knowing how to perform clerical and accounting procedures and verify insurance documentation.
-They also learn about clinical duties, including specimen collecting, patient care and diagnostic testing.
-Most programs require on-site training through an internship or partnership with clinics near the institution.
+They also learn about clinical duties, including specimen collecting, patient care, and diagnostic testing.
+An internship or partnership with a healthcare facility is usually part of the curriculum.

 - Laboratory safety